-Leard State Forest is classified as a biodiversity hotspot and provides an important home to hundreds of plants and animals including 34 threatened species such as the koala.
-If the Maules Creek mine - the biggest coal mine currently under construction in Australia - is allowed to go ahead it will reduce the water table by up to 7 metres, pour thousands of tonnes of harmful coal dust onto surrounding communities and produce 30 million tonnes of carbon pollution per year.
+Leard State Forest is classified as a biodiversity hotspot and provides an important home to hundreds of plants and animals including over 30 threatened species such as the koala.
+If the Maules Creek mine - the largest coal mine currently under construction in Australia - is allowed to go ahead, it will reduce the water table by up to six metres, pour thousands of tonnes of harmful coal dust onto surrounding communities and produce about 30 million tonnes of carbon pollution per year.

 It's easy to understand why people from all over Australia felt they couldn't ignore the local community's call for help.

 And the protests didn't stop there.
 On Wednesday, traditional owners, farmers and concerned citizens took ANZ's AGM in Brisbane by storm.
 ANZ has provided a $1.2 billion loan facility to Whitehaven Coal for its Maules Creek project - just one in a series of environmentally devastating projects on ANZ's books.